isachenko-andrii/Full-Sales-Funnel-Analysis/README.md

 **File:** 05_segmentation.sql

-**6. Calculation of key business metrics**
+**6. Calculating key business metrics**
- Based on the cleaned data, a KPI system was calculated to assess the effectiveness of the product funnel.
+Based on the cleaned data, key business metrics were calculated to assess the effectiveness of the product's sales funnel.

  **File:** 06_advanced_metrics.sql